Automated trading capabilities via MT4 trading platform

 When maintaining CFD positions past market hours, overnight charges may apply.
 The broker’s financing charge stands at SONIA plus 2.5% for long trades or minus 2.5% for short positions.

 City Index provides clients with several options to fund their accounts: bank transfer, PayPal, debit card and credit card.
-Notably, there are no wire transfer or crypto funding methods.
+Notably, there are no crypto funding methods.

-There is no minimum deposit limit, although City Index recommends that initial deposits exceed £100.
+The minimum deposit requirement is £100.
 Profits must be withdrawn to the original funding source and there is a minimum withdrawal limit of £100.
 It can take up to five days to withdraw funds to a card, while bank transfers are usually completed within two working days.

 Safety & Regulation